Establishing an online presence as a budding author can be a daunting process, especially if you’re still trying to pick a platform.

 The surge in indie and self-publication, not to mention the increasing reliance on eye-catching social media posts to attract business, has seen a corresponding increase in the availability of DIY graphic design apps and programs.

-Adobe, well-known in the industry for producing premier graphic design software, has its own online editor, Adobe Spark.
+Adobe, well-known in the industry for producing premier graphic design software, has its own online editor, Adobe Express.
 While a free-use tier is available upon sign-up, the available templates are limited, and all designs come attached to a watermark unless you upgrade to a paid subscription.

 Often touted as a free browser-based alternative to expensive Photoshop software, Pixlr X also provides writers with the means to create professional-looking covers.